 Note: The holes used for the lag screw should be off center a little so it doesn’t intersect with the previous screw.

 To conceal the screws, I used the 7/8 dowel to plug the holes.
 I brushed some wood glue onto the dowels and used a rubber mallet to hammer them in.
 This should be a tight fit.
 Then, I wiped away any excess glue from around the dowel and used a flush cut saw to cut down the dowels.

 I started to assemble the seat by first adding the 2 outer ends of the seat, as shown in the picture.
 Then, glue the support piece under the bottom of the chair and screw it into place.
 Next, use scrap pieces of wood to keep a consistent distance between the remaining seat pieces.
 Glue and clamp.
 After that, I turned my attention to the bottom of the chair.
 I secured the lumber using 2 screws per board.
 Now it was time to remove the outer ends of the seat and apply glue to them so they can be reattached, clamped, and secured with screws.

-I sanded the chair, then applied some wood conditioner that would help reduce any splotches.
+I sanded the Outdoor Modern Chair, then applied some wood conditioner that would help reduce any splotches.
 After the wood conditioner dried, I stained the chair using a traditional cherry stain.
 Finally, add a couple of layers of polyurethane to ensure durability.

 Here are some photos of the finished product.
 I love this look and I’ve already started designing the matching sofa.
 If you like to build your own I have a free set of plans down below or in the store.
 I’d love to hear what you think about this build.
 Also if you are new here, be sure to subscribe for future posts and updates.